BACHELOR OF LAND AND WATER MANAGEMENT (BSC)

 The Bachelor of Land and Water Management (BSc) is offered in En glish as a Fast Track, lasting three years.
 Within this Bachelor, you can choose to specialise in the following professional fields:

 Dutch taught programme The Bachelor of Land and Water Management (BSc) is also taught in Dutch on our campus in Velp.
-This programme lasts four years.
+This programme lasts four years and is and taught part-time or fulltime.
 For more information and admission requirements for the Dutch taught programme please send an e-mail to firstname.lastname@example.org.